Etale Steenrod operations and the Artin-Tate pairing: Steenrod squares

 \begin{lemma} Continue to assume that $2^n = 0 $ in $R$.
 Let $\red_2 \co H^*(X; R) \rightarrow H^*(X; R/2R)$ be the reduction mod $2$, and let $[2^{n-1}] \co H^*(X; R/2R) \rightarrow H^*(X; R)$ be the map induced by $R/2R \xrightarrow{2^{n-1}} R$.
 If $i$ is even, then we have

 \end{lemma}

 \begin{proof} This is immediate upon unwinding the definitions. \end{proof}

-Now suppose that $r-i$ is odd. \emph{In this case we do not assume a priori that $2^n=0$ in $R$.} (Although we do not need the odd degree operations in this paper, we construct them for the sake of completeness.)
+Next suppose that $r-i$ is odd. \emph{In this case we do not assume a priori that $2^n=0$ in $R$.} (Although we do not need the operations where $r-i$ is odd in this paper, we construct them for the sake of completeness.)
 From \eqref{eq: coboundary square} we see that if $r-i$ is odd, then $u \smile_i u$ is a cocycle if $u$ is a cocycle.
 Similarly one checks that $u \mapsto u \smile_i u$ sends coboundaries to coboundaries, hence descends to a cohomology operation

 \begin{defn} If $i$ is odd, we define

 \end{defn}

 Let us elucidate the relationship between the Steenrod squares constructed in the two cases.
 If $u$ is cocycle, then by \eqref{eq: coboundary formula} we have